celery/celery/docs/django/first-steps-with-django.rst

 .. admonition:: Relative Imports

-    You have to be consistent in how you import the task module, e.g. if you have ``project.app`` in ``INSTALLED_APPS`` then you also need to import the tasks ``from project.app`` or else the names of the tasks will be different.
+    You have to be consistent in how you import the task module.
+    For example, if you have ``project.app`` in ``INSTALLED_APPS``, then you must also import the tasks ``from project.app`` or else the names of the tasks will end up being different.

     See :ref:`task-naming-relative-imports`